rgwch/mikrorest/docs/classes/MikroRest.md

 `ServerResponse`\<`IncomingMessage`\>

+The server response

 ##### code?

 `number`

-code (defaults to 500)
+Status code (defaults to 500)

 ##### text?

 `string`

-text to send, defaults to "internal server error"
+Text to send, defaults to "Internal Server Error"

 ##### headers?

-optional headers to set (key-value pairs).
+Optional headers to set (key-value pairs).
 Content-Type is set automatically to "text/plain" if not provided

 #### Returns